 Indeed, for both the gods and mortals, they were often presented as maternal figures, helping to nurture several Olympian gods to adulthood.

-The Greek goddess Artemis had a large retinue of different nymphs which themselves belong to different bands – these included, the three Nymphai Hyperboreiai who were handmaidens of the goddess living on the island of Crete, the Amnisiades, who were also handmaidens from the River Amnisos, as well as the sixty-strong band of cloud-nymphs, the Nymphai Artemisiai.
+The Greek goddess Artemis had a large retinue of different nymphs who themselves belong to different bands – these included, the three Nymphai Hyperboreiai who were handmaidens of the goddess living on the island of Crete, the Amnisiades, who were also handmaidens from the River Amnisos, as well as the sixty-strong band of cloud-nymphs, the Nymphai Artemisiai.

 There was however a rather notorious and atypical nymph of Artemis’/Diana’s retinue called Salmacis, who Ovid tells us was “not up for hunting or archery.”
 Instead, she prefers the life of leisure, bathing for hours in a pool and indulging in her own vanity.

-One day a semi-divine human called hermaphroditus entered the pool to bathe, only for Salmacis to become intensely infatuated and try to rape him.
+One day a semi-divine human called Hermaphroditus entered the pool to bathe, only for Salmacis to become intensely infatuated and try to rape him.

 She prayed to the gods, begging for them to be kept together.
 As a result, the two were bound as one, both male and female – hence the name Hermaphroditus!